 Website: lazada.com – Industry: e-commerce – Total funding: $ 4.2 B

-Lazada is the leading e-commerce platform in Southeast Asia, present in Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
-It helps more than 100,000 local and international seller and 2,500 brands reach the 600+ million consumers in the region.
+Lazada is the leading e-commerce platform in Southeast Asia, present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+It helps more than 100,000 local and international sellers and 2,500 brands reach the 600+ million consumers in the region.

 Website: seagroup.com – Industry: games, e-commerce, fintech – Total funding: $ 1.3 B

-Sea is an internet company operating three platforms across digital entertainment (Garena), e-commerce (Shopee) and digital financial services (AirPay), primarily focusing on Greater Southeast Asia: Indonesia, Taiwan, Vietnam, Thailand, the Philippines, Malaysia, and Singapore.
-Sea has launched its IPO in 2017 in the Ney York stock exchange.
+Sea is an internet company operating three platforms across digital entertainment (Garena), e-commerce (Shopee), and digital financial services (AirPay), primarily focusing on Greater Southeast Asia: Indonesia, Taiwan, Vietnam, Thailand, the Philippines, Malaysia, and Singapore.
+Sea has launched its IPO in 2017 in the New York stock exchange.

 Website: airtrunk.com – Industry: telecommunications – Total funding: AUD 1.3B (~$ 940 M)

-AirTrunk designs, builds and operates hyperscale data centres in the Asia Pacific market.
-AirTrunk aims at combining world-leading design and regional insight to become more cost-efficient, scalable and available.
+AirTrunk designs, builds, and operates hyper-scale data centers in the Asia Pacific market.
+AirTrunk aims at combining world-leading design and regional insight to become more cost-efficient, scalable, and available.

 Website: propertygurugroup.com – Industry: real estate portals – Total funding: SGD 440 M (~$ 321 M)

 PropertyGuru is the leading online property company in Asia, proposing rental and sale listing portals and mobile apps in Southeast Asia, across Singapore, Malaysia, Thailand, Indonesia, and Vietnam.